-Mind and body co-ordination for children aged 4 – 13 years.
+Japanese yoga and martial arts classes for kids aged 4 – 13 years.

 "Mere weeks after Lilah (9) began her Aikido journey with the Brighton Ki Society, we noticed a marked improvement in her concentration and self-confidence as well as her posture and stamina – a credit to the encouragement and careful instruction of her always patient and fun sensei Petr, and the empowering philosophy and practice of Shin-Shin Toitsu Aikido."